Classic Chocolate Chip Cookies

 Classic chocolate chip cookies have never been better!
-These cookies have crisp edges and soft centers, the best buttery flavor, and puddles of chocolate throughout.
+These cookies have crisp edges and soft chewy centers, the best buttery flavor, and plenty of chocolate throughout.

-Your search for the perfect chocolate chip cookie recipe is finally over!
+Your search for the most chocolate chip cookie recipe is finally over!
 This is it, the only recipe you’ll ever need.

-These cookies are nearly 12 years in the making, since I first started this blog.
-I’ve baked hundreds over the years and eventually ended up here.
+These cookies are 15 years in the making, since I first started this blog.
+I’ve baked hundreds over the years and eventually ended up here— with the best chocolate chip cookie recipe ever.
 And I’m so happy to finally share this recipe with you!

 Here’s why you should make these cookies asap:

-- These cookies have crisp edges but soft centers
+- These cookies have crisp chewy edges but soft centers

-- They’re thick and don’t spread too much
+- They’re thick cookies that don’t spread too much

 So let’s get baking already!